 Essentially, the question is: How much money did I earn in cash-back rewards this year and was it significantly more than the $95 annual fee?
 If so, I’ll keep it.
 I imagine that this card will easily pay for itself over the next year, but I want to be sure before committing fully.
 Since I also use my Chase Sapphire Preferred® Card, I’ve had to re-assess my spending strategy to maximize rewards between the two cards.

-Here’s how the Capital One Savor card rewards break down:
+Here’s how the Capital One Savor card earnings break down:

-- $300 statement credit after you spend $3,000 within the first three months of opening the card
+- $300 statement credit after you spend $3,000 on purchases within the first three months of opening the card

 - 4% cashback on dining and entertainment purchases

 - 3% cashback at grocery stores